-Reasons Why A Baby Is Fussy At Night
+Reasons Why a Baby Is Fussy at Night

-Lastly, one reason we all know too well is that your baby may be feeling gassy.
+Lastly, one reason we know all too well is that your baby may be feeling gassy.
 We can all admit this isn’t a pleasant feeling for anyone, let alone a helpless newborn.
-Their toy-sized digestive system may not be able to comfortably pass gas which can leave them feeling rather uncomfortable.
+Their toy-sized digestive system may not be able to comfortably pass gas, which can leave them feeling rather uncomfortable.